-Points Employment Profession Ans.
-(1) Meaning Business is an economic activity, conducted to earn remuneration.
+Ans.
+Points Employment Profession (1) Meaning Business is an economic activity, conducted to earn remuneration.
 Profession is also an economic activity under which a person uses his knowledge and provide services.
-(2) Nature A professional has to take formal training before starting his profession.
-(3) Special education Professional is required to take formal education to practice a profession.
+(2) Nature A person works for other person or organisation to get his livelihood.
+A professional has to take formal training before starting his profession.
+(3) Special education It depends on the nature of employment.
+Some type of employment requires a specific type of education.
+Whereas in some cases any education is acceptable.
+Professional is required to tak formal education to practice a profession.
 (4) Returns An employee gets remuneration in the form of wages or salary.
 A professional gets fees from clients.
 (5) Registration An employee does not require registering himself with specific associations.
 A professional has to register under the respective body or association eg. A Lawyer has to register himself with the Bar Council of India before carrying out his profession.

-(6) requirement money in the business.
+(6) Capital requirement Employee need not invest money in the business.
 He does not require capital.
 Comparatively less capital is required to carry out a profession.
 The required capital is brought by a professional.
-(7) Code of conduct and regulations of his organisation.
+(7) Code of conduct Employee has to follow the rules and regulations of his organisation.
 There is specific code of conduct for a professional.
 This code is decided by the respective association.

-(8) Decision making Professional can take his own decisions as he is the owner.
-(9) Professional can work throughout his life also.
+(8) Decision making Employee has no right to take decisions in the organisations unless he is asked.
+(9) Tenure Professional can work throughout his life also.